alvarolorentedev/31twains/README.md

 | 2021-04-26 | Recommendation   | Not use 405 | 405 wont help machines to fix the issue it only helps attackers to recognize the endpoint exist with a different method |
 | 2021-04-26 | Recommendation   | No GET method with side effects | the get endpoint that generates a link is semantically incorrect for a REST API as it generates a record.
 It should be a Post in share with the shareId |

-## Next Steps - Technical Debt
+## Next Steps
 * Use database and not in memory storage.
-* Find a way to better handle failure.
-I decided to use exceptions to prevent wrong concepts of null.
-* Use specific domain exception and handle expected exceptions
-* Improve error response returning a cause/code
+* Use less basic types to be pass around and use more extensible domain objects

 ## Current Architecture